 I think everyone would agree that training, wherever possible, should be relevant.
 However, this isn’t always as easy as it might sound.

-We recognise this and have dealt with making our materials relevant in two separate ways.
+We recognise this and make our materials relevant in two separate ways.

 One our videos are generic.
 We want them to appeal to a wide audience.We recommend that the videos are supplemented with ‘local’ examples which are specific to the users.
 This can be done easily with a simple Word document or PDF.
-Take Data Protection for example.
-Everyone watches the video to understand the basics and the principles.
-The travelling Sales Team, on the road, working from home and laptops, then get a PDF of examples showing things then need to be aware of or know.
-The Customer Support team have a different set of examples as they all work in an office and have different needs.
+Take Data Protection for example (which incidentally has captions in 17 different languages).